warner/petmail/docs/mailbox.md

 one channel descriptor, and one or more transport descriptors (one per mailbox in use).

-Client nodes can provide their own mailbox.
-This is most useful for development, however it can be used for production when the transport provides NAT-traversal facilities, or when the client has a public IP address.
+Nodes can provide their own mailbox.
+This is most useful for development, however it can be used for production when the transport provides NAT-traversal facilities, or when the node has a public IP address.

-Clients may advertise mailboxes with transport types that are unrecognized by other clients: these are ignored.
+Agents might advertise mailboxes with transport types that are unrecognized by other agents: these are ignored.
 Some transports offer realtime confirmation of delivery, while others are high-latency send-and-hope.
 Senders may elect to deliver multiple copies of their message in parallel, and receivers must tolerate (ignore) duplicates.

 ## Terminology

 The Players: Alice and Bob are senders.
 Carol and David are recipients.
 Both senders have channels to both recipients (four channels in total).
-Each player has a user-agent Node, which maintains an addressbook.
+Each player has a user-"Agent" which maintains an addressbook and runs inside a "node".

 Channel: A unidirectional pathway for messages from one sender to one receiver.
-Two nodes which have established contact will maintain two Channels, one in each direction.
+Two agents which have established contact will maintain two Channels, one in each direction.
 Each addressbook entry contains information on the sending side of one channel, and the receiving side of the reverse channel.
 Each Channel uses a signing/verifying keypair, and a (current, old)